qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 Models with a lower dimensionality or a different distribution of vector components may require additional experiments to find the optimal quantization parameters.

-It is recommended to use binary quantization only with rescoring enabled, as it can significantly improve the search quality with just a minor performance impact.
+We recommend using binary quantization only with rescoring enabled, as it can significantly improve the search quality with just a minor performance impact.
 Additionally, oversampling can be used to tune the tradeoff between search speed and search quality in the query time.